-- The HP ProLiant DL385 solution used Windows Server 2003 R2 Enterprise Edition with per-server licenses and SQL Server 2005 Standard Edition with per-server licenses, and the enterprise kept up-todate software assurance agreements for that software. - The newer solution updated the operating system to Windows Server 2008 Enterprise Edition license by upgrading some of the licenses used by the HP ProLiant DL385 solution. - The newer solution updated the SQL Server software to SQL Server 2008 Standard Edition by upgrading some of the licenses used by the HP ProLiant DL385 solution. - The enterprise used their Software Assurance new version rights to upgrade the licenses they needed for the newer solution.
+- The HP ProLiant DL385 solution used Windows Server 2003 R2 Enterprise Edition with per-server licenses and SQL Server 2005 Standard Edition with per-server licenses, and the enterprise kept up-to-date software assurance agreements for that software. - The newer solution updated the operating system to Windows Server 2008 Enterprise Edition license by upgrading some of the licenses used by the HP ProLiant DL385 solution. - The newer solution updated the SQL Server software to SQL Server 2008 Standard Edition by upgrading some of the licenses used that the HP ProLiant DL385 solution used. - The enterprise used their Software Assurance new version rights to upgrade the licenses they needed for the newer solution.
 They saved the cost of the remaining software assurance agreements.
-These agreements were due for renewal at the time of the solution acquisition. - The enterprise already owned the necessary CALS; thus, they fell outside the scope of the solution. - The enterprise would install Microsoft System Center Server Management Suite Enterprise on the server.
-We include license and support costs for this product.
+These agreements were due for renewal at the time of the solution acquisition. - The enterprise already owned the necessary CALS; thus, they fell outside the scope of the solution.